kholia/OSX-KVM/README.md

 ### Post-Installation

 * Run `sudo trimforce enable` to enable TRIM support on the macOS hard drive.
+  - NOTE: This is important so the `qcow2` image remains sparse, and does not keep growing in size, even after deleting files to free space in the VM.
+  - This is supported by QEMU's `qcow2` image format block driver through the `discard=unmap,detect-zeroes=unmap` parameters.

 * See [networking notes](networking-qemu-kvm-howto.txt) on how to setup networking in your VM, outbound and also inbound for remote access to your VM via SSH, VNC, etc.